-Ahhh, Canadian winter has finally arrived!
+Ahhh, Canadian winter!
 There is nothing like that quiet, surreal, peaceful vibe that settles all around as snow falls around you…until the wind rolls through, destroys your tranquility and forces you inside.
 It’s not just the discomfort of winter conditions that keep us from exploring the outdoors.
 Dressing inappropriately for the cold can lead to serious illness, frostbite and hypothermia.
 With so much beauty and potential for enjoyment in winter activities, you can make the most of your Canadian winters with the proper clothing.
 Like any foe, one of the best ways to battle against the elements is with the proper armour.

 Creating a layering system with your clothes will not only help protect you from the elements (low temperatures, snow and wind), but also ensure that you stay comfortable in the process.
 To ‘lay this all out’, I draw on my previous role as a staff trainer with a Canadian outdoor retailer and my time in the University of Alberta’s Human Ecology Clothing & Textiles program (my C&T time was short-lived, thanks to my discovery of their Family Ecology program).
 And because we at the library love our research, I will reference a few items from our library collection, courtesy of our subject guide for Human Ecology: Clothing, Textiles & Material Culture.